MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 10/9/2019

+Today,I revised the concept of normalization in SQL.
+I also read about null propagation operator in C#.

 # 9/9/2019

 Be aware of the conditions in the where clause in sql server.